 For the past five years my room hasn’t been redecorated and according to my mother ‘You won’t be moving out anytime soon’, therefore I’ve decided to embrace this.
 I’m going to decorate my room the way I think a twenty-something year old bedroom should look like…

 Not too sure what exactly that is, but I know for a FACT my bedroom is not it.
-To understand my bedroom, I’ve got to take you back to 2010– I had just got back from living in the Caribbean for two years, the room I left was not the same when I got back.
-Leaving, my room was this awful blue/grey coloured room, which did nothing for the space except make it depressing.
-I don’t have any good photos of it unfortunately– but believe me when I say it was pretty much dismal.
+To understand my bedroom, I’ve got to take you back to 2010– I had just got back from living in the Caribbean for two years, the room I left was no longer the same.
+Leaving, my room was this awful blue/grey coloured, which did nothing for the space except make it depressing.
+I don’t have any good photos of it unfortunately– but believe me when I say it was as dismal as it sounds.

 In 2010 I came back to a light cream room, the same bedframe, my chest of draws and my beloved wicker chair.
 It was practically just… practical and that was it, my eighteen year old self only knew one way to decorate and hello magazine pages, hello bluetack and hello wall!
 I recruited a friend and together we made my little fashion wall of: sex, drugs and rock and roll!
 It was amazing for about 5 months…then I started university and I wanted something that was a bit cool but still fun and bright but not so eighteenie (if that’s even a word).

 1) Magazine shelf